maxibor/coGSEA_shiny/README.md

 ![](./images/screenshot.png)

 #### Disclaimer :
-This tool is largely inspired by the [eGSEA](http://bioconductor.org/packages/release/bioc/html/EGSEA.html) R package (and contains some of its code)
+coGSEA is largely inspired by the [eGSEA](http://bioconductor.org/packages/release/bioc/html/EGSEA.html) R package (and contains some of its code)